 A cheerful chime announced the silver elevator doors opening to the 5th floor of the Family Justice Center.
 I stepped onto the muted gray carpet, squared my shoulders and took a deep breath, it seemed every time I went to court, things got worse for my family.

-I could not understand why Ms. Manning and the court was favoring Mr. X to the detriment of my children.
+I could not understand why Ms. Manning was favoring that Martin be given custody to the detriment of my children.
 Over a dozen documented allegations of child abuse had been made by my children, with reports from treating therapists, CPS and police.
 I am the fit, loving mom with no criminal or drug history.
 I had found stable housing.
 Had a stable job.
 And worked hard to re-stabilize my family.
 And yet, I was being criticized by the court, told it was wrong to get help for my children, and told not to speak about the abuse.
-My opinion of the view of Ms. Manning, supported by the judge, is that if you talk about abuse or safety concerns with the children, you are engaging in hostile behavior, and are not co-parenting in a positive way.
-The remedy: limit parenting time or take custody away entirely. .
 Where is the justice in the Family Justice Center?

 My attorney arrived and briefly spoke to Ms. Manning.
-He said it would be best if Mr. X and I could come to an agreement, and that Ms. Manning offered to facilitate.
-I was wary, knowing Mr. X often broke his word, and knowing that he still meant me harm, even if using my children to do so (domestic violence by proxy).
+He said it would be best if Martin and I could come to an agreement, and that Ms. Manning offered to facilitate.
+I was wary, knowing Martin often broke his word, and knowing that he still meant me harm, even if using my children to do so (domestic violence by proxy).
 Still, I agreed.
 What other choice did I have?
-I sat in one room, and Mr. X and Peter Banning in the other.
+I sat in one room, and Martin and Peter Banning in the other.
 Ms. Manning scuttled between the two rooms, her yellow legal pad in hand, taking notes.
 Ms. Manning made suggestions about parenting time, including suggesting how the time should be divided, and how to manage holiday time.
-Ms. Manning relayed messages from Mr. X to me, communicating what he wanted.
+Ms. Manning relayed messages from Martin to me, communicating what he wanted.
 And Ms. Manning drafted the proposed parenting time order on her yellow legal pad, and read the order into the record.

 My attorney was hopeful, and I wanted to be also.
-I know that Mr. X is a game player, and the calm façade he shows to the world is not what is boiling underneath his easy smile, and smooth words.
+I know that Martin is a game player, and the calm facade he shows to the world is not what is boiling underneath his easy smile, and smooth words.
 As I had predicted, there would be trouble.
-The custody agreement barely held up for a few months before we were back in court, and Mr. X was again seeking sole custody of both children, and again waging ridiculous false allegations against me.
+The custody agreement barely held up for a few months before we were back in court, and Martin was again seeking sole custody of both children, and again waging ridiculous false allegations against me.
 It seemed we were just going through the motions, making everything appear legit for what really was happening – a fit, loving mother was losing custody to a dangerous abuser.

 — Emily Court, 2015

-Also posting an e-mail to show, at another time, GAL Jamie L. Manning offered to facilitate a meeting with Mr. X and I, where she offered to help Mr. X and I establish a summer visitation schedule, and facilitate communication between the both of us.
+Also posting an e-mail to show, at another time, GAL Jamie L. Manning offered to facilitate a meeting with Martin and I, where she offered to help establish a summer visitation schedule, and facilitate communication between the both of us.
 Below this e-mail, I will include the Rules of Procedure mandating the responsibilities of a Guardian below.

 What is a Guardian ad Litem NOT allowed to do?